SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 .. _Statements_SwitchingOverFutureEnumerationCases:

-Switching over Future Enumeration Cases
+Switching Over Future Enumeration Cases
 +++++++++++++++++++++++++++++++++++++++

 A :newTerm:`nonfrozen enumeration` is a special kind of enumeration